ShannonZ/FISTA-1/README.md

 ### Unit testing
 I added a unit testing project in the solution, please see FISTA\solutions\unit_testing.
+There are 2 tests for the proj_l1 function:
+1. normal test case
-There are two tests for the proj_l1 function, one in the normal case, one with lambda not comprised between 0 and 1.
+1. test case with lambda not comprised between 0 and 1.
 We make sure the code throws an exception for out of range parameters.

 Still to do/fix:
 - Other tests for other functions and parameters need to be added.
 - Exception should be under DEBUG compiler define.